If you are a first-time student loan borrower, you are required to complete entrance counseling.

 - The use of the Master Promissory Note.

 - How to retrieve your loan information through the National Student Loan Data System (NSLDS).

 - The importance of notifying the school and loan servicer of withdrawal or other changes in your school status.

-Because you have decided to borrow a student loan to help pay for your educational costs, it is important that you are aware of the long-term effects of borrowing money for education.
-As a first-time student loan borrower, entrance counseling is required to help you do just that!
+Because you have decided to borrow a federal student loan to help pay for your educational expenses, it is important that you are aware of your Rights and Responsibilities as a borrower.